 - Banking Documentation and Authority

 The essentials cannot be ignored if a Company is to remain active and effective in protecting its Directors, Officers and Stockholders.
-Corporate Nevada will assist in performing many of these functions on behalf of the Corporation and will continuously be available as consultants to assist the respective parties in their duties.
-This is the main reason for having Corporate Nevada form and maintain their companies.
+Corporate America will assist in performing many of these functions on behalf of the Corporation and will continuously be available as consultants to assist the respective parties in their duties.
+This is the main reason for having Corporate America form and maintain their companies.